davidlpoole/obeythetestinggoat/README.md

 # Obeying The Testing Goat in 2023... with the latest versions of Python (3.11), Django (4.2), and Selenium (4.9)

-## Live preview
+## Live previews

-The main branch is available to view at: http://davidpoole.pythonanywhere.com/
+- Latest stable version (main branch) http://davidlpoole.pythonanywhere.com/
+- Latest development version (latest branch) http://davidpoole.pythonanywhere.com/

 ## About this project